What happened at the F1 Italian Grand Prix?

 De Vries, the 2019 F2 champion and 2020-21 Formula E titlist, took over Sebastian Vettel's Aston Martin for the first practice session at Monza as part of the sport's remit to give drivers on the outer some relevant seat time on a race weekend.
 The Mercedes-affiliated driver then spent second practice as an observer in the Silver Arrows' garage, only getting the nod that he'd be racing for Williams while sipping on a cappuccino in the Mercedes hospitality tent 90 minutes before the final hour-long practice.

 Williams hastily made changes to its FW44 machine to accommodate De Vries, who at 167cm is 19cm shorter than Albon, and some race overalls were made in record-quick time.
-By Saturday night the Dutchman had qualified a credible 13th, ahead of regular Williams driver Nicholas Latifi, and started the race in eighth alongside compatriot Verstappen after penalties were applied to other drivers further up the grid.
+By Saturday night, the Dutchman had qualified a credible 13th, ahead of regular Williams driver Nicholas Latifi.
+He started the race in eighth alongside compatriot Verstappen after penalties were applied to other drivers further up the grid.

 De Vries then finished a composed ninth in Sunday's race, earning Driver of the Day honours on a debut weekend he's not likely to forget in a hurry.